Exodus (1960 film): Plot

 Karen relocates to Gan Dafna, a Jewish kibbutz near Mount Tabor, close to the moshav where Ari was raised.
 Kitty and Ari fall in love, but Kitty pulls back after meeting Ari's family and learning about his previous love.
-Dafna was kidnapped, tortured, and murdered by Arabs, and is the namesake of the Gan Dafna kibbutz.
+Dafna, who was kidnapped, tortured, and murdered by Arabs, is the namesake of the Gan Dafna kibbutz.
 Ari helps locate Karen's father, Dr. Clement, now committed to a mental hospital in Jerusalem and in a dissociative state caused by the horrors he suffered in a Nazi concentration camp.

 Akiva is imprisoned by the British in Acre fortress, and sentenced to hang after the Irgun bomb the King David Hotel.
 Ari plots an escape to free Akiva and Haganah and Irgun prisoners.
-Dov, who eluded capture, turns himself in to utilize his bomb expertise to facilitate the Acre Prison break.
-Hundreds of prisoners escape, and Akiva is fatally wounded being pursued.
-Ari, wounded, makes it to Gan Dafna and is moved to Abu Yesha, an Arab village nearby where his lifelong Arab friend, Taha, is the mukhtar.
-He develops a life-threatening infection and Kitty saves his life, rekindling their romance.
+Dov, who eluded capture, turns himself in to utilize his dynamiting expertise to facilitate the Acre Prison break.
+Hundreds of prisoners escape, and Akiva is fatally wounded in pursuit.
+Wounded, Ari makes it to Gan Dafna and is moved to Abu Yesha, an Arab village nearby where his lifelong Arab friend, Taha, is the mukhtar.
+Ari develops a life-threatening infection, and Kitty saves his life, rekindling their romance.

-Dr. Lieberman is arrested by the British after they discover an illegal weapons cache hidden the children's village.
+Dr. Lieberman is arrested by the British after they discover an illegal weapons cache hidden in the children's village.
 Taha warns Ari that Arab nationals plan to attack Gan Dafna and massacre the Jews.
 Ben Canaan orders the children evacuated as a detachment of Palmach troops arrives to reinforce Gan Dafna's defenses.
-Karen, ecstatic over the prospect of the new nation, visits Dov on night patrol at the Gan Dafna perimeter and proclaims her love for him.
+Ecstatic over the prospect of the new nation, Karen visits Dov on night patrol at the Gan Dafna perimeter and proclaims her love for him.
 He vows they will marry after the war, but Karen is ambushed returning to Gan Dafna and murdered by Arabs.
 Taha's body is found hanging in Dov's village, killed by the Grand Mufti.
 A Star of David is carved into his body with a swastika and signs saying "Jude" are on village walls.

 Karen and Taha are buried in one grave.
 Ari eulogizes them, saying that one day Jews and Arabs will peacefully share the land.
 Ari, Kitty, Dov, and a Palmach contingent board trucks to fight in the 1948 Arab–Israeli War.